zachleat/web-font-loading-recipes/README.md

 * FOUT without a class
   * `.style.fontFamily` method (only works well with one family per page), first saw this in a [tweet from @simevidas](https://twitter.com/simevidas/status/829016037366566912)
   * CSS Font Loading API `.add()` method: Doesn’t require any modification of the CSS, injects the web fonts using JS programmatically (the Asynchronous Data URI method below also does this).
 Documented in the [Webfont Handbook from @bramstein](https://abookapart.com/products/webfont-handbook).
-* Metric compatible web fonts
-  * Show how fonts can look without FOUT reflow if they are metric compatible.

 ## Not Recommended but included for Posterity